top of page

 • 5 min read

 For many of you, saying, "Good-bye," is becoming all too familiar.
-It may be the literal good-byes to our children who are growing up and leaving the nest or marrying and leaving home for good, to establish their own homes.
+It may be the literal good-byes to our children who are growing up and leaving the nest.
 For others, it may be a permanent good-bye to a partner or even a child, in death--grown or not.
 Others have had to say good-bye to a spouse in divorce.
 It was often unexpected and unwanted.

-Still others have said good-bye to their life-long home with all of its memories and had to wade through all your things, getting rid of many treasured possessions, usually under time pressure to get the place sold/move/health reasons, that made it even more stressful.
+Still others have said good-bye to their life-long home with all of its memories and had to wade through all your things, getting rid of many treasured possessions, usually under time pressure to get the place sold, or moved, or for health reasons, that made it even more stressful.

 No matter how happy parts of the good-byes are, there are still painful aspects to them.
 We will be separated from friends and/or family that we love.
 We won't see them on a regular basis for a time.
 Maybe for a very long time.
 There is a lot of sadness involved as well.